avramovic/aws-cron-job/readme.md

 # AWeSome Cron Job

-This is a Laravel 5/6/7 package which enables running cron jobs on only one EC2 instance in your ElasticBeanstalk load-balanced AWS setup.
+This is a Laravel 5/6/7/8 package which enables running cron jobs on only one EC2 instance in your ElasticBeanstalk load-balanced AWS setup.

 For different Laravel version please use corresponding package version:
 - Laravel 5: `^0.1`
 - Laravel 6: `^0.2`
 - Laravel 7: `^0.3`
+- Laravel 8: `^0.4`

 ## Problem